typingpanda/tp/docs/team/KeaneChan.md

 - `name` command for builder mode
 - `budget` command for builder mode

+In the UG, clear instructions were given for the user to follow to use the commands.
+The UG also included examples to help the user understand how to use the commands.

 ## Contributions to the DG:
 - `UI` Class Diagram
 - Object Diagrams for `ViewerAddCommand` and `BuilderEditNameCommand`

+In te DG, explanations were given for the design of the application.
+The diagrams were also used to help understand the design of the application.

 ## Review/mentoring contributions: